 2. 3Dconnexion 3DX-700067 Kit – Expensive, includes Spacemouse and Mat

 This mouse is not for people who are on a budget because it a bit on the expensive side.
-However, the value it brings almost makes the price worth it because instead of getting a single unit, you get an entire modeling kit.
+However, the value it brings, particularly for 3D modeling, almost makes the price worth it because instead of getting a single unit, you get an entire modeling kit.

 3D mice allow users to work in virtual 3D scenes with ease, particularly navigating them and inspecting complex models.
 To make the Spacemouse more effective, it needs to be used together with the regular mouse.